Estate planning checklist: Everything you need to think about

 - Do you want to be buried, cremated, or have your body donated to medical science?

-- Inform your family of your wishes — don’t rely on your will since it may not be read until later.
+- Have you informed your family of your wishes?
+Don’t rely on your will since it may not be read until after your funeral.

 - Do you have an idea of what your tax bill will be at your death?
 What about probate fees?